TACTfactory-School/POEI0002-2/README.md

 # Projet ON VA GEEKER
-## Made by Cedrick Pennec, Cheikh Ejeyed and Renaud Barrios
+## Made by Cedrick Pennec, Cheikh E. and Renaud Barrios
 ### Project status : Work in progress
 This project is aiming to regroup players to events IRL.
 ## languages used ?